Almería Airport

 Almería Airport (Aeropuerto de Almería) (IATA: LEI, ICAO: LEAM) is an airport located 9 km east of Almería city centre, in the province of Almería in Andalusia, Spain.
 It is close to the main tourist centers of the province such as the Cabo de Gata-Níjar Natural Park, El Ejido, Mojácar, Roquetas de Mar or Vera.

 Facilities

 It is a modern airport, with arrivals and departures taking place on the main ground floor.
 There is a terrace and a small cafe overlooking the runway.

+On 14 July 2025, a 5.3 magnitude earthquake struck the area, causing the roof of the terminal building to collapse.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Almería Airport: